zalun/Aquino/doc/source/index.rst

    If you'd like to contact us, please do it via IRC.
 Find ``zalun`` or ``dwarder`` on freenode ``#arduino`` or ``#jsfiddle`` channels

-Aquino is measuring at least one of the following parameters important for the ecosystem.
+Aquino is measuring at least one of the parameters important for the ecosystem.

- * temperature
- * pH
- * TDS
- * Dissolved Oxygen
- * water level
- * water flow from the filter
- * picture

 One of the major feature of Aquino is alarming the user if any of the measured parameters will change its value away from defined range.